Sustainable energy sources for a better future

 Some energy sources are renewable, but not sustainable.
 Whether an energy source is sustainable or not depends on the impact that its production has on the environment.
 Are there any negative consequences for mankind or the environment?
 Then the energy source may be renewable, but it is not sustainable.

 Bioenergy is gained from biomass.
 Various fuels can be created by burning or otherwise processing this organic material.
-These fuels come in many forms, from gas to oil and from warmth to electricity.
+These biofuels come in many forms, from gas to oil and from warmth to electricity.

 Bioenergy is sustainable when it’s second generation, meaning the energy must be obtained from organic waste and materials that cannot serve another purpose.
 This can be of both animal and plant based origin.
 Garden waste, used frying fat and the inedible parts of agricultural cops are sustainable sources for obtaining bioenergy.
 When using the bioenergy some CO₂ will be emitted, but since this was previously taken from the air by the raw materials this emission has been compensated in advance.